EasonC13/AI_chatbot_backend/README.md

 mv AI_Chatbot_website front-end
 ```

-And change the google cloud login credentials to your own at `front-end/public/index.html` at line 49.
+Please change the google cloud login client-id to your own at `front-end/public/index.html` at line 49 follwing [this tutorial](https://developers.google.com/identity/sign-in/web/sign-in).

 And then go inside it and build it.
 (Recommand Demo Branch since we havn't merge it.)